solana-labs/solana/book/src/fork-selection.md

 ### Slashing and Rewards

-Voters should be rewarded for selecting the fork that the rest of the cluster selected as often as possible.
+Validators should be rewarded for selecting the fork that the rest of the cluster selected as often as possible.
 This is well-aligned with generating a reward when the vote stack is full and the oldest vote needs to be dequeued.
 Thus a reward should be generated for each successful dequeue.

 ### Cost of Rollback

-Cost of rollback of *fork A* is defined as the cost in terms of lockout time to the validators to confirm any other fork that does not include *fork A* as an ancestor.
+Cost of rollback of *fork A* is defined as the cost in terms of lockout time to the validator to confirm any other fork that does not include *fork A* as an ancestor.

 The **Economic Finality** of *fork A* can be calculated as the loss of all the rewards from rollback of *fork A* and its descendants, plus the opportunity cost of reward due to the exponentially growing lockout of the votes that have confirmed *fork A*.

 ### Thresholds

-Each voter can independently set a threshold of cluster commitment to a fork before that voter commits to a fork.
+Each validator can independently set a threshold of cluster commitment to a fork before that validator commits to a fork.
 For example, at vote stack index 7, the lockout is 256 time units.
-A voter may withhold votes and let votes 0-7 expire unless the vote at index 7 has at greater than 50% commitment in the cluster.
-This allows each voter to independently control how much risk to commit to a fork.
-Committing to forks at a higher frequency would allow the voter to earn more rewards.
+A validator may withhold votes and let votes 0-7 expire unless the vote at index 7 has at greater than 50% commitment in the cluster.
+This allows each validator to independently control how much risk to commit to a fork.
+Committing to forks at a higher frequency would allow the validator to earn more rewards.

 ### Algorithm parameters

-These parameters need to be tuned.
+The following parameters need to be tuned:

 * Number of votes in the stack before dequeue occurs (32).

 * Rate of growth for lockouts in the stack (2x).

 * Starting default lockout (2).

 * Threshold depth for minimum cluster commitment before committing to the fork (8).

 * Minimum cluster commitment size at threshold depth (50%+).

 ### Free Choice

-A "Free Choice" is an unenforcible voter action.
-A voter that maximizes self-reward over all possible futures should behave in such a way that the system is stable, and the local greedy choice should result in a greedy choice over all possible futures.
-A set of voter that are engaging in choices to disrupt the protocol should be bound by their stake weight to the denial of service.
-Two options exits for voter:
+A "Free Choice" is an unenforcible validator action.
+There is no way for the protocol to encode and enforce these actions since each validator can modify the code and adjust the algorithm.
+A validator that maximizes self-reward over all possible futures should behave in such a way that the system is stable, and the local greedy choice should result in a greedy choice over all possible futures.
+A set of validator that are engaging in choices to disrupt the protocol should be bound by their stake weight to the denial of service.
+Two options exits for
+validator:

-* a voter can outrun previous voters in virtual generation and submit a concurrent fork
+* a validator can outrun previous validator in virtual generation and submit a concurrent fork

-* a voter can withhold a vote to observe multiple forks before voting
+* a validator can withhold a vote to observe multiple forks before voting

-In both cases, the voters in the cluster have several forks to pick from concurrently, even though each fork represents a different height.
-In both cases it is impossible for the protocol to detect if the voter behavior is intentional or not.
+In both cases, the validator in the cluster have several forks to pick from concurrently, even though each fork represents a different height.
+In both cases it is impossible for the protocol to detect if the validator behavior is intentional or not.

 ### Greedy Choice for Concurrent Forks

-When evaluating multiple forks, each voter should use the following rules:
+When evaluating multiple forks, each validator should use the following rules:

-1. Forks must satisify the *Threshold* rule.
+1. Forks must satisfy the *Threshold* rule.

 2. Pick the fork that maximizes the total cluster lockout time for all the ancestor forks.